aai-institute/beyond-jupyter/refactoring-journey/step07-feature-engineering/README.md

 As far as the other models are concerned, we could apply a feature transformation involving imputation if we  wanted to support the new feature.

+## Principles Addressed in this Step

+* Expose parametrisation